discord/access/README.md

 npm start
 ```

-Go to [http://localhost:3000/](http://localhost:3000/) to view the React SPA
+Go to [http://localhost:3000/](http://localhost:3000/) to view the React SPA.

 #### Generating Typescript React-Query API Client

 We use [openapi-codegen](https://github.com/fabien0102/openapi-codegen) to generate a Typescript React-Query v4 API Fetch Client based on our Swagger API schema available at [http://localhost:6060/api/swagger.json](http://localhost:6060/api/swagger.json).
-We've modified that generated Swagger schema in [api/swagger.json](api/swagger.json) which is then used in [openapi-codegen.config.ts](openapi-codegen.config.ts) by the following commands.
+We've modified that generated Swagger schema in [api/swagger.json](api/swagger.json), which is then used in [openapi-codegen.config.ts](openapi-codegen.config.ts) by the following commands:

 ```
 npm install @openapi-codegen/cli